-On September 10th, Rep. Elijah Cummings (D-MD) introduced HR 3470, the Fair Chance Act, which would “prohibit federal agencies and federal contractors from requesting that an applicant for employment disclose criminal history record information before the applicant has received a conditional offer.”
+On September 10th, Rep. Elijah Cummings (D-MD) introduced HR 3470, the Fair Chance Act, which would “prohibit federal agencies and federal contractors from requesting that an candidate for employment disclose criminal history record information before the candidate has received a conditional offer.”
 Sen. Cory Booker (D-NJ) introduced the Senate version, S. 2021.
 According to a statement published on the House Oversight and Government Reform Committee’s website, the bill would assist formerly incarcerated individuals in obtaining a “fairer chance at securing employment.”
-In the statement, the sponsors of the legislation highlight “Ban the Box” policies that have been implemented in “eighteen states and over 100 cities, ” adding that “companies such as Walmart, Koch Industries, Target, Home Depot, and Bed, Bath & Beyond have embraced these ‘Ban the Box’ policies to more fairly assess job applicants.”
+In the statement, the sponsors of the legislation highlight “Ban the Box” policies that have been implemented in “eighteen states and over 100 cities, ” adding that “companies such as Walmart, Koch Industries, Target, Home Depot, and Bed, Bath & Beyond have embraced these ‘Ban the Box’ policies to more fairly assess job candidates.”
 The statement says that the Fair Chance Act would, among other things:

 - Prohibit federal contractors from requesting criminal history information from candidates for positions within the scope of federal contracts until the conditional offer stage; and

 - Include important exceptions for positions related to law enforcement and national security duties, positions requiring access to classified information, and positions for which access to criminal history information before the conditional offer stage is required by law, as listed in the statement.

 OPM Data Breach